 The decorating never stops…thank goodness!

 I’m happy to say that I’m booked with client projects through the end of August but looking for new projects to start this fall!
-Contact me soon if you want your projects completed for the holidays.

 Have a good rest of the week!